TROG111/SatNav/README.md

 * 2_1_1 - update includes: 1) attempt to try and avoid installation issues with linking databanks in wrong order; 2) added fix for new Space locations which were always being assigned to planets instead of 'Space'; 3) a few bug fixes

 * 2_1_2 - update includes: 1) improved avoidance of databank linking issues during installation; 3) improved readability of screens: a) highlighting of selected planets/location is now shown by a bar rather than a font colour change; b) 4 LUA parameters have been added to allow users to change the colours for Planet Panel Backgroun; Location Panel Background; Panel font colour; and highlight bar colour.

+* 2_1_2-merl1 - added textInput "a ::pos{....} Displayname" to add Locations from lua chat console